cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 ## Description

-`pg_dump` is a standard PostgreSQL utility for backing up a database, and is also supported in Greenplum Database.
+`pg_dump` is a standard PostgreSQL utility for backing up a database, and is also supported in Cloudberry Database.
 It creates a single (non-parallel) dump file.
-For routine backups of Greenplum Database, it is better to use the Greenplum Database backup utility, [gpbackup](https://docs.vmware.com/en/VMware-Greenplum-Backup-and-Restore/index.html), for the best performance.
+For routine backups of Cloudberry Database, it is better to use the Cloudberry Database backup utility, [gpbackup](https://docs.vmware.com/en/VMware-Greenplum-Backup-and-Restore/index.html), for the best performance.

-Use `pg_dump` if you are migrating your data to another database vendor's system, or to another Greenplum Database system with a different segment configuration (for example, if the system you are migrating to has greater or fewer segment instances).
+Use `pg_dump` if you are migrating your data to another database vendor's system, or to another Cloudberry Database system with a different segment configuration (for example, if the system you are migrating to has greater or fewer segment instances).
 To restore, you must use the corresponding [pg_restore](/docs/db-utilities/db-util-pg-restore.md) utility (if the dump file is in archive format), or you can use a client program such as [psql](/docs/db-utilities/db-util-psql.md) (if the dump file is in plain text format).

-Since `pg_dump` is compatible with regular PostgreSQL, it can be used to migrate data into Greenplum Database.
-The `pg_dump` utility in Greenplum Database is very similar to the PostgreSQL `pg_dump` utility, with the following exceptions and limitations:
+Since `pg_dump` is compatible with regular PostgreSQL, it can be used to migrate data into Cloudberry Database.
+The `pg_dump` utility in Cloudberry Database is very similar to the PostgreSQL `pg_dump` utility, with the following exceptions and limitations:

-- If using `pg_dump` to backup a Greenplum Database database, keep in mind that the dump operation can take a long time (several hours) for very large databases.
+- If using `pg_dump` to backup a Cloudberry Database database, keep in mind that the dump operation can take a long time (several hours) for very large databases.
 Also, you must make sure you have sufficient disk space to create the dump file.
-- If you are migrating data from one Greenplum Database system to another, use the `--gp-syntax` command-line option to include the `DISTRIBUTED BY` clause in `CREATE TABLE` statements.
-This ensures that Greenplum Database table data is distributed with the correct distribution key columns upon restore.
+- If you are migrating data from one Cloudberry Database system to another, use the `--gp-syntax` command-line option to include the `DISTRIBUTED BY` clause in `CREATE TABLE` statements.
+This ensures that Cloudberry Database table data is distributed with the correct distribution key columns upon restore.

 `pg_dump` makes consistent backups even if the database is being used concurrently. `pg_dump` does not block other users accessing the database (readers or writers).